solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 			default:
 				endpoints, err := getLatestEndpoints(instancesClient, upstreamsToTrack)
 				if err != nil {
-					// send the error to Gloo for logging errorsDuringUpdate <- err
+					// send the error to Gloo Edge for logging errorsDuringUpdate <- err
 				} else {
-					// send the latest set of endpoints to Gloo results <- endpoints
+					// send the latest set of endpoints to Gloo Edge results <- endpoints
 				}